Bene Barbosa: Biography

 Since 2012, he started to defend the House of Representatives Bill 3,722/2012, authored by federal deputy Rogério Peninha Mendonça (PMDB/SC), which proposes a new weapon control system, revoking much of the content of the current Disarmament Statute.
 According to him, "more rational and convergent with the popular will, giving back to the citizen the possibility of self-defense and returning to the variants of public security the criminal inexistent fear of the victim's reaction today".
 To this end, he has frequently participated in public hearings in the National Congress in defense of the project, in addition to several exhibitions and debates related to the theme at events across the country.

-In November 2014, Barbosa participated, with members of the Defense Institute, in the public hearing on weapons in the Chamber of Deputies in Brasilia to address bill 3,722/2012 that was trying to revoke the "Disarmament Statute".
+In November 2014, Barbosa participated, with members of the Defense Institute, in the public hearing on weapons in the Chamber of Deputies in Brasília to address bill 3,722/2012 that was trying to revoke the "Disarmament Statute".

 In 2015, he and journalist Flávio Quintela released the book "Lied to me about disarmament", to refute the arguments most used by defenders of civil disarmament, for example, that unarmed countries are safer, that the government wants to disarm people because you care about them, that weapons need to be controlled to facilitate the solution of crimes, among others.
 According to the authors, the book is the result of a research effort, in which real information about the benefits that weapons bring to society is exposed.
 To this end, they cite studies, data, facts and other information that contradict the theses surrounding civil disarmament.
 The book obtained positive reviews by the majority of its readers and was even listed among the best sellers.

 Bene Barbosa is also the author of hundreds of articles published in various journals in the country and has frequently defended his positions in interviews in the press and participation in programs of various media outlets in the country.
 He has also regularly participated in conferences, symposia, exhibitions and fairs across the country.
 In addition, he has frequently participated in public hearings in the National Congress in relation to PL No. 3,722/2012 and issues associated with the constitutional right of citizen's self-defense.